Skip to main navigation Skip to main content Skip to page footer

 Cycle times are under pressure.

-PhotonWeld handheld fiber laser welders deliver super fast TIG-quality results on steel, stainless, aluminum, and copper — and any operator can learn it in hours.
+PhotonWeld handheld fiber laser welders deliver super fast superior TIG-quality results on steel, stainless, aluminum, and copper — and any operator can learn it in hours.

 Robotized Laser Weldding: Scope of application